amird1/cars-web-app/README.md

 # cars-web-app
-Web app coded in java for ordering a vehicle
+Web app coded in java for ordering a vehicle.
 Database created using MySQL containing few car makes, model, color and price.
 3 tables (cars, ModelColors, prices) in the schema of the database.